Found September 30, 1991

 A small component within Acfer 214 consists of dark, fine-grained inclusions with phyllosilicate-rich clasts.
-Since the other CH components did not experience alteration, aqueous alteration of these dark hydrated clasts must have occurred prior to their incorporation into the CH parent body.
+Given that the other CH components did not experience alteration, aqueous alteration of these dark hydrated clasts must have occurred prior to their incorporation into the CH parent body.
 Also present are very small (up to 0.45 mm), extremely refractory rimmed CAIs which are high in grossite, melilite, hibonite, and perovskite that are throughout (~0.1 vol%); some CAIs are significantly less altered than those in other carbonaceous chondrites.
 An exceedingly rare phase, Ca-monoaluminate, has been identified in the CH3 NWA 470 and is the first time this phase has been found in nature.
 This Ca-monoaluminate is thought to have condensed from a dust-enriched region of the nebula.
-Since these highly refractory CAIs are depleted in 26Mg, they probably condensed at a very early stage, prior to the injection of 26Al into the nascent solar nebula.
+Given that these highly refractory CAIs are depleted in 26Mg, they probably condensed at a very early stage, prior to the injection of 26Al into the nascent solar nebula.
 Alternatively, production of this radionuclide may have been a more localized process that left it absent in the CAI condensation region.
 The remaining component of Acfer 214 consists of a sparse, fine-grained chondritic matrix (~5 vol%) not present in other CH members, which has been terrestrially altered to a large degree.
 Due to extended weathering of the large metal component in Acfer 214 and its conversion to pore-filling iron oxide, the porosity was calculated to be zero (Macke et al., 2011).